 The teaching of Latin has been a key component of the classical school’s curriculum, which sets it apart from other educational models.
 Not only does the study of Latin contribute to higher SAT scores, but it also increases vocabulary, helps improve English grammar, and introduces students to the base of a wide variety of modern languages.

 Research shows the linguistic relevance of Latin in building the English vocabulary and reading skills of students from various backgrounds and learning abilities.
-By teaching a language that is logical, follows a specific order and rules, and requires accuracy and organization, students truly start to see how their own language works.
-This opens a whole new perspective on how they think about language, which is a difficult task since students use language naturally to communicate.
-By studying Latin, students contrast and compare, and see the function of each part of speech and its role in language.
+By teaching a language that is logical, follows a specific order and rules, and requires accuracy and organization, scholars truly start to see how their own language works.
+This opens a whole new perspective on how they think about language, which is a difficult task since scholars use language naturally to communicate.
+By studying Latin, scholars contrast and compare, and see the function of each part of speech and its role in language.
 The complex grammar structure of Latin enables students to gain a foundational knowledge of English sentence structure.
 It takes perseverance, hard work, stamina, will, and grit to master the study of Latin.
-Students benefit from studying Latin as a systematic language over a long period of time as their minds are stretched and challenged with higher order thinking skills in language acquisition.
+Scholars benefit from studying Latin as a systematic language over a long period of time as their minds are stretched and challenged with higher-order thinking skills in language acquisition.